eduvpn/documentation/SAML.md

 By default the NAME_ID will be used to identify the users, if you want to change that change the `attribute` value under `MellonAuthentication`.

-If you want to also have `vpn-admin-portal` be protected by SAML, make sure you uncomment the `<Location /vpn-admin-portal>` section in `/etc/httpd/conf.d/vpn.example.conf` and figure out the attribute values that are associated with the administrator(s).

-Also modify `/etc/vpn-admin-portal/config.php` in the same way as the user portal.

-**NOTE** if you want to allow access to the admin portal, you MUST also configure the entitlement authorization.
+**NOTE** if you want to allow access to the admin parts of the portal, you MUST also configure the entitlement authorization.

 For example: